 This need to master and maintain supplies and equipment for two or more crafts might also explain the lower reported net incomes for mixed media artists.

-The materials that are used in higher grossing crafts are generally seen to be valuable by the general public.
+The materials that are used in higher grossing crafts are generally considered more valuable.

 Paper is at or near bottom of both lists.
 The material is not valued in the same way as other materials.
-Although you may make some incredibly beautiful items that require a great deal of skill to create, if you work in a medium that is not valued by the general public, you may struggle to make a good income.
+Although you may make some incredibly beautiful items that require a great deal of skill to create, if you work with raw materials that are not valued by the general public, you may struggle to sell your products profitably.

-While it's smart to look at statistics and trends, don't get too number bound.
-Assessing the best selling crafts as well as the most profitable crafts is smart before you launch your craft business; however, it also important to work in a medium that you enjoy.
+While it's smart to look at statistics and trends, don't get too number-bound.
+Assessing the best selling crafts as well as the most profitable crafts is smart before you launch your craft business; however, it's also important to work in a medium that you enjoy.

-Whatever media you choose, you'll be working with it for a long time.
-If you choose something based partly on good business sense and partly on your passion for the work, you won't struggle to find the passion needed to sustain your business through any challenges you may face.
+Whatever craft media you choose, you'll be working with it for a long time, so you need to choose wisely.
+If you choose something based partly on good business sense and partly on your passion for the work, you should easily find the motivation needed to sustain your business through challenges.